ist199211-ist199311/homeworks-nss/hw2.typ

   above to prevent spoofing altogether, despite the potential performance overhead it implies.

-+ An administrator in the victim's network can introduce firewall rules

-  - `IN DNS ESTABLISHED ACCEPT`
-  - `OUT DNS NEW/ESTABLISHED ACCEPT`

-  with a `DROP-ALL` default policy, which would prevent any unsolicited DNS responses from entering the network, no matter the number of attackers.
++ An administrator in the victim's network can introduce firewall rules `IN DNS ESTABLISHED ACCEPT` and `OUT DNS NEW/ESTABLISHED ACCEPT` with a `DROP-ALL` default policy, which would prevent any unsolicited DNS responses from entering the network, no matter the number of attackers.
 However, this would only protect that network itself, and an attacker might still be able to exhaust a link before the firewall.

 + An administrator of the public resolver can prevent spoofing by requiring DNS over TCP, as described above (or a higher-level solution such as DNS over TLS or